 I agree that Symbol is unusually close to String.
 If, for your needs, you were to define to_st on String & on Symbol, you could have the utility you desire.

-#2 Updated by Thomas Sawyer over 2 years ago
+#2 Updated by Thomas Sawyer almost 3 years ago

 If, for your needs, you were to define to_st on String & on Symbol, you could have the utility you desire.